The NHS’s “Therapeutic Orphans” and Why No One Is Talking About Them

 On the up?

 Things are, slowly but surely, changing.
 In 2024, the NIHR launched a “maternity disparities consortium”: an initiative to build up capacity in medical research that should address some of the inequalities across pregnancy and early motherhood care.
 This involves five research “themes,” and while none of them explicitly mention managing chronic conditions in pregnancy, Ngawai tells us that there will be “some elements” weaved into plans as “it's an important space.”
+She notes that this is an important and long-standing gap, and one that she hopes will increasingly surface as the work develops.

 But these institutional endeavours would be quite flimsy without the cultural shift to prop them up.
 “There’s a lot of stigma around research in pregnancy,” says Ngawai.
 “But the reality is that if we want answers to our questions, we have to do the research.”
 This doesn’t necessarily mean undertaking “fresh” research, notes Ngawai, but could mean leveraging existing data buried away in a metaphorical filing cabinet.